ReChronoRain/HyperCeiler/README_en-US.md

 MIUI and HyperOS for Android 13-15

-> Note: Android 13 has basically stopped maintenance, only provides temporary support, and no longer accepts feedback
+> Note: Android 13 has basically stopped maintenance, only provides temporary support, and no longer accepts feedback.

 ## Pre-use instructions